doanvalerie/pokemini-website/docs/future-work.md

 These calibrations are complicated and are usually performed with existing calibration software, using better documented boards with existing libraries, such as an Arduino or a Raspberry Pi.
-On the Launchpad CC3200, we lacked any code to assist us in performing magnetometer calibration.
+On the LaunchPad CC3200, we lacked any code to assist us in performing magnetometer calibration.
 Thus, after approximately four hours of attempting to perform temporary calibrations, we decided to move on to abandoning the compass approach and instead polishing the